-The current trading background prices from their Korean peak, which had for some years been the outstanding feature of world commodity trade, ended, according to most price indicators, in the third quarter of 1962, though a few commodities touched bottom a little earlier or later.
+The current The prolonged decline in trading background prices from their Korean peak, which had for some years been the outstanding feature of world commodity trade, ended, according to most price indicators, in the third quarter of 1962, though a few commodities touched bottom a little earlier or later.
 Subsequently most commodities have increased in price (rubber, tea and American cotton are exceptions) and trading conditions in most U.K. markets have become more lively.